 6. The rates and adjustments certificate will specify a primary and secondary rate of employer and member contributions.
 The primary rate of employer and member contributions is the amount required to fund the cost of future service benefits in the respective schemes.
 For the Career Average Scheme, the primary rate will be equal to the rate calculated in step 9, subject to a maximum of 24.75% of pensionable earnings (unless an increase in the member contribution cost cap is agreed), less 0.8% of pensionable earnings for any valuations up to 31 December 2032.
 For the Final Salary Scheme, the primary rate will be calculated in step 3.
 The secondary rate of employer and member contributions is the adjustment (if any) required to the primary rate to meet a deficit in either or both of the Final Salary Scheme and the Career Average Scheme based on the minimum annual benefit increases.
-(In normal circumstances, it is envisaged that any surplus will be retained in the Final Salary Scheme and Career Average Scheme, as outlined in paragraphs 3.8 and 3.9, and not used to reduce contributions.)
+(In normal circumstances, it is envisaged that any surplus will be retained in the Final Salary Scheme, as outlined in paragraph 3.8, and not used to reduce contributions.
+Surplus in the Career Average Scheme may be used to hold down contributions within the 24.0% to 24.75% range if agreed by the Committee of Management and the Chief Minister.)